chalk-xx/kernel/slingtests/osgikernel/binary/src/main/configuration/README.txt

 This is a binary distribution of Sakai K2 based on Sling.

-To use, on wndows Start->Run run.bat
-On Linux, OSX, Unix execute run.sh
+Before you start Sakai K2, you should look at system.cfg.
+At the current time this is the only file that you should need to edit.

+You should be able to start Sakai K2 now, by running ./startup.sh

-then point your browser to http://localhost:8080/
+Then point your browser to http://localhost:8080/

-The admin username is admin and password is admin
+The default admin username is admin and password is admin

-You will need about 128M of memory unless you hammer the servier that starts